The Military’s War on Animals

 After complaints from PETA and German physicians, German authorities have repeatedly denied attempts by the U.S. Army to maim and kill animals.
 According to news sources, German state government officials concluded that the procedures would “violate host nation animal protection laws” because “effective alternatives to animals are available.”(23,24,25) In 2012, an expert panel of surgeons convened by a German court determined that animal use for military training was not justifiable, prompting a U.S. contractor to withdraw a lawsuit challenging a denial of its application to mutilate and kill animals.(26)

 Congress passed the National Defense Authorization Act for Fiscal Year 2013 (H.R.
-4310), which contains a lifesaving provision requiring the DOD for the first time ever to submit a report to Congress detailing a strategy and time frame for replacing animal use in military training drills with modern simulation and other humane methods.(27)
+4310), which contained a provision requiring the DOD for the first time ever to submit a report to Congress detailing a strategy and time frame for replacing animal use in military training drills with modern simulation and other humane methods.(28) What the DOD ultimately submitted was in defense of the use of animals, ignored the demonstrated superiority of simulation methods and did not provide a time by which it would end animal use.

-In 2011, PETA successfully campaigned to get the Army to stop poisoning monkeys in cruel chemical attack training exercises and instead use advanced humanlike simulators.(30) PETA is currently working with Canadian military officials to end similar training drills that use live pigs.(31)
+In 2011, PETA successfully campaigned to get the Army to stop poisoning monkeys in chemical attack training exercises and instead use advanced humanlike simulators.(29) PETA is currently working with Canadian military officials to end similar training drills that use live pigs.(30)

 Other military facilities—including Travis Air Force Base, Keesler Air Force Base, and Lackland Air Force Base—continue to subject ferrets to this cruel procedure, and PETA continues to urge them to modernize their programs as well.